 What are the other types of Karyotyping done in India?

-Other than the above mentioned karyotype test there are different Karyotyping done with the samples of bone marrow, fetus of lost pregnancy, amniotic fluid, etc. The different types of Karyotyping are:
+Other than the above-mentioned karyotype test there are different Karyotyping done with the samples of bone marrow, the fetus of a lost pregnancy, amniotic fluid, etc. The different types of Karyotyping are:

 1. Bone Marrow Biopsy

 In the case of bone marrow biopsy, the sample is taken from the bone marrow to look for chromosome disorders like leukemia, Down’s Syndrome, etc. It is also done in case of transplantation to match the patients and donors of bone marrow.

 2. Chronic Villus Sampling